barionleg/ANTs_wiki/antsRegistration-reproducibility-issues.md

  * Quick registration, may be less stable than `antsRegistrationSyN.sh` (but much faster).

- * Random sampling only affects the rigid and affine stages of the registration, because dense sampling is used for SyN stage.
-This is also the case for `antsRegistrationSyN.sh` and `antsCorticalThickness.sh`.
-Using random sampling in the SyN stage would likely increase variance.

  * Overlap between runs measures reproducibility, not registration quality, so it does not address the question of whether using random sampling or double precision improves registration overall.